 The base layer is the most important.
 Wear the wrong materials in your base layer and you will end up cold, no matter what you use on subsequent layers.
 The base layer should comprise of a thermal or compression vest with thermal or compression long legged pants (long-johns).
 These must not be cotton!
 Cotton absorbs moisture and stays wet.
 If you wear a cotton base layer you will get damp and feel cold.
 The best material is merino wool, but this is expensive.
 Almost as good and much cheaper is polyester which is very effective as a base layer even though very thin.
 I recommend a thermal compression long sleeved top with polyester leggings.
 These can be purchased from most good sports, cycle or skiwear stores or via ebay.
 A long sleeved vest or pair of leggings will cost around £10/$14 each.

 The base layer is finished off with a good pair of thick warm socks.
 Again merino wool is very good especially if a loop stitch has been used to bulk the sock up, but brushed polyester is also excellent.
-I’m a particular fan of the “Toasty Toes” brand.
-Make sure you get long length socks to keep your calfs warm when riding on the snow scooters etc. Some people like to wear two pairs of socks, but I find that this often ends up quite tight and as a result can reduce the blood flow to your feet with the end result that your toes are colder than they would be with just one good thick pair of socks.
-Sealskinz socks are also very good.
+I’m a particular fan of the “Heat Holder” brand, these have proven themselves time and time again.
+Make sure you get long length socks to keep your calfs warm when riding on the snow scooters etc. Some people like to wear two pairs of socks, but I find that this often ends up quite tight and as a result can reduce the blood flow to your feet with the end result that your toes are colder than they would be with just one good thick pair of socks that are not too tight.

 MID LAYER(S):

 This can be one or more layers depending on how active you will be and how much you feel the cold.
+Don’t be afraid of having a couple of mid layers.
 This is your insulating layer.
 Again you don’t want fabrics that will absorb and hold moisture.
 Once again wool, polyester as well as other man made fibers such as fleece (made from recycled plastic bottles or polyester) are best.
 As a guide, when you put clothes in a washing machine you will notice that some clothes come out after a spin feeling almost dry while others do not.
 For example a cotton T shirt will be very wet while a fleece jumper will feel nearly dry.
 The clothes that feel near dry are generally the ones that will keep you warm.

 For a simple and very warm mid layer solution you could consider a scuba divers, under suit. or fishermans/anglers thermal suit.
+Again look at industrial workwear options.
 Perhaps you know a diver you could borrow one from, sometimes they are known as “wooly bears” as if made from fleece you might look like a large wooly bear wearing one.
 They are very warm.
-High quality polartec or hollow fiber under suits and anglers suits can be purchased on ebay for around £100/$150.
+High quality polartec or hollow fiber under suits and anglers suits can be purchased on ebay or form workwear stores for around £100/$150.
 One advantage of an under-suit like this is that you do not then need additional over trousers and for short trips outside you do not need an outer coat.
 When indoors you can unzip the top and pull the top down if you get too hot.
-The down side is that you will need to ensure your outer coat will fit over the top of the bulky under suit.
+The down side is that you will need to ensure your outer coat will fit over the top of the under suit.

 If you don’t want to invest in a dedicated under suit then don’t worry, there are plenty of alternatives.